webix-hub/docs/data/desktop/maps.md

 ~~~

 - **google.maps.map** class features lots of methods, one of them being **setOptions()** that allows for defining the area on the map;
-- **google.maps.LatLng** class is a point on the map defined  by latitude and longtitude coordinates;
+- **google.maps.LatLng** class is a point on the map defined  by latitude and longitude coordinates;
 - **mapTypeId** is a property of *google.maps.mapOptions* object, that allows setting a map type (HYBRID, ROADMAP, SATELLITE, TERRAIN).

 ###Related Articles